Analyzing the Expected Hitting Time of Evolutionary Computation-based Neural Architecture Search Algorithms: Lower Bounds Analysis

 \end{theorem}

-\begin{IEEEproof} Similar to the proof of Theorem \ref{theorem:CEHTENAS_M2}, this whole proof does not depart from the proposed CEHT-ENAS framework.
-The first is to model the process of $(\lambda+\lambda)$-ENAS algorithm using $q$-bit mutation (Mutation\#3) as $\left\lbrace {\xi_t}\right\rbrace _{t=0}^{+\infty} ({\xi_t}\in \chi)$.
+\begin{IEEEproof} Similar to the proof of Theorem \ref{theorem:CEHTENAS_M2}, the first step is to model the process of $(\lambda+\lambda)$-ENAS algorithm using $q$-bit mutation (\textbf{Mutation\#3}) as $\left\lbrace {\xi_t}\right\rbrace _{t=0}^{+\infty} ({\xi_t}\in \chi)$.
 The search space $\chi$ is also partitioned by the methods used in the above proof.
-Differently, the calculation processes of transition probability and drift caused by various mutation methods are different, which will directly lead to the final EHT result difference.
-Next, we will give these calculation processes and descriptions (specifically, including mutation transition probability, point-wise drift, average drift, and the EHT) in detail.
+Differently, the calculation processes of transition probability and drift caused by various mutation methods are different.
+Next, we will detail these calculation processes from four aspects: mutation transition probability, point-wise drift, average drift, and the EHT.

 1) At the $t$-th generation, $\xi_t$ can be any population $X$ in $\chi_k$.
-When $x$ executing the $q$-bit mutation, its \textbf{mutation transition probability} is calculated as follows.
+When $x$ executes the $q$-bit mutation, its \textbf{mutation transition probability} is calculated as follows.
 Once $X$ performs one step of mutation, the algorithm will generate a mutation population $Y$ belonging to $\chi_{k-q}\cup \chi_{k-q+1}\cup \cdots\cup\chi_{k+q}$.
 Regardless of how the variables are chosen, the distance of the new population $Y$ is between $[k-q, n]$.
 From~\myref{eq:pmxy_M3} we know that the distance of population $Y$ can be expressed as $d_Y=(k+q-j)$, where $j\in [0,2q]$.
 For any solution $x$ in $X$, we use $d_y=(k+q-j')$ to represent the distance of its offspring $y$, where there is $j'\leq j$.
 For a given value $j$, if $d_y$ is greater than or equal to value $d_Y$, i.e., $(k+q-j')\geq (k+q-j)$, then the probability that the distance value of offspring $y$ is greater than parent $x$ is $\sum_{j'\leq j}P^m(x,y)$, where $P^m(x,y)$ can be obtained by ~\myref{eq:pmxy_M3}.
-On the basis of that, if all the solutions have distance $d_y$ greater than or equal to $(k+q-j)$ and there exists at least one solution whose offspring distance equal to value $(k+q-j)$, there is $Y$ belonging to $\chi_{k+q-j}$ and the probability can be expressed by \myref{equ:E(P(Y|X))_M3}:
+On the basis of that, if all the solutions have distance $d_y$ greater than or equal to $(k+q-j)$ and there exists at least one solution whose offspring distance equal to value $(k+q-j)$, there is $Y$ belonging to $\chi_{k+q-j}$ and the probability can be expressed by \myref{equ:E(P(Y|X))_M3}: where $P^m(x,y)$ refers to the probability of an individual $x$ mutated to an individual $y$ with distance $(k+q-j')$ by using $q$-bit mutation, the left term of the minus is based on considering the distance $d_y$ of each solution in $X$ is greater than or equal to $(k+q-j)$, and the right term of the minus represents the probability that each $d_y$ is greater than $(k+q-j)$.